 This is the Realistic STA-2100 offered by Radio Shack in 1979.
 It’s a very nice and clean looking unit that was made by Foster Electronics.
 The build quality is excellent.
 The STA-2100 utilized a toroidal transformer and pumps out 120 watts per channel RMS.
-A later version, the STA-2100D was manufactured without the toroidal transformer due to a patent dispute with Pioneer.
+A later version, the STA-2100D was manufactured without the toroidal transformer due to cost cutting measures.

 The receiver also has a pretty good 4 gang tuner FM tuner.
 Overall the receiver is probably under rated by most collectors so you can still pick them up at a fairly reasonable cost and the quality and looks are just as good as some of the more sought after receivers.